Best Gaming Laptop 2026: Top 10 Laptops for Every Budget

 Price: $1,500 | GPU: RTX 5070 (8GB) | CPU: Ryzen 7 8845HS | RAM: 16GB DDR5 | Display: 16″ 2560×1600 165Hz IPS

-The sweet spot of price and performance.
+The sweet spot of price and performance — and my top pick for most people.
 The RTX 5070 delivers 1440p Medium-High at 60+ FPS in AAA games.
 The 1600p display is gorgeous (100% sRGB, 350 nits).
 The Legion Slim 5 is thin (22mm) and light (2.1kg) for a gaming laptop.
 The keyboard is excellent (1.5mm travel).
-The best all-around gaming laptop for most people.
+If you ask me “which laptop should I buy?” — this is the one I recommend nine times out of ten.

 5. HP Omen 16 — Best 1440p Experience